hannahdesmond/mastery-curriculum/chapter9/README.md

 We've written a lot of procedures, now.
 They've used conditional logic, loops, iterators, and a number of kinds of specialised object.

 But sometimes, we might want to reuse these procedures.
-Let's say that our program wants to average some test scores for classes, then average the averages of those scores to get an average for the whole school:
+Let's say that we have the following program specification:

+> We're a school.
+Our students have just finished taking their final test.
+We have test scores for each class of students, and we want to know the average for each class.
+We also want to know the average for the whole school.

 ```eval-ruby
 # Here are the scores